 Addiction to crystal meth is a serious issue that can be devastating and difficult to overcome.
-Breaking the habit of using methamphetamine can be difficult to do without professional help which is why many people who find themselves addicted to methamphetamine seek the care of an inpatient meth addiction treatment program to ensure a successful recovery.
+According to the National Institute on Drug Abuse, breaking the habit of using methamphetamine can be difficult to do without professional help which is why many people who find themselves addicted to methamphetamine seek the care of an inpatient meth addiction treatment program to ensure a successful recovery.
 Breaking the chemical bonds that connect the addict and the drug can be a trying process, but there is hope!

 Inpatient meth addiction treatment works similar to inpatient treatment for various other types of substance abuse problems.
 The first step is detox which typically takes place in a residential, hospital like setting that is monitored around-the-clock by nursing and healthcare staff.
 Following detoxification, the patient will begin to receive counseling and therapy to assist with cravings, habitual behaviors, past or present mental health concerns or traumas and various other psychological or psychosocial elements associated with the addiction.
 Here’s a look at how inpatient meth addiction treatment really works: